 - Never use radiant heaters where there are toddlers; fan heaters are safer.

-- Always use fake plugs to fill up power point holes so toddlers are not drawn to play with those interesting little holes.
+- Always use fake plugs to fill power point holes so toddlers are not drawn to play with those interesting little holes.

 - Make sure pets don’t scratch at or chew on electric cords that are on the floor.